Deal Lab is a

 Market share figures vary depending on whether it is by value or volume.
 There is no correct answer to the market share figure.
 We believe it is important to infer the background that creates the difference in order to predict future industry restructuring.

+Once the structure of the industry is understood based on market share, consideration must be given to which companies will be the target of restructuring.
+No one knows which companies will be the target of restructuring.
 The companies to look out for are those owned by private equity.
 The reason for this is that they are more likely to be sold in the future.

 DealLab has compiled an industry-by-industry list of 1,200 companies that are candidates for M&A or restructuring in the industry in the future, along with an analysis of trends in companies acquired by private equity.